sacmehta/ESPNet/train/README.md

 python main.py
 ```

 By default, **ESPNet-C** will be trained with p=2 and q=8.
+Since the spatial dimensions of the output of ESPNet-C are 1/8th of original image size, please set scaleIn parameter to 8.
 If you want to change the parameters, you can do so by using the below command:

 ```
-python main.py --p <value of p> --q <value of q>
+python main.py --scaleIn 8 --p <value of p> --q <value of q>
 ```

 ### Training ESPNet